 and where they shop for food items.
 Fast-food restaurants, dollar stores, party stores and gas stations are often the closes

 and most convenient establishments from which people get food.

 food items are usually the most heavily processed and unhealthy items.
 Fresh food items are more expensive, even though they

 are often of poor quality.
 The availability and affordability of local and/or organic vegetables, fruits and meats is practically

 non-existent in Detroit, while merely crossing jurisdictional borders gives one that access.
 In fact, many Detroiters with

 transportation and economic means regularly, if not exclusively, shop for food beyond the borders of this city.

-and small business assistance to neighborhood stores that agree to participate in a "good neighbor program"
+farmers markets, and small business assistance to neighborhood stores that agree to participate in a "good neighbor program"

-in which they agree to sell more locally grown fresh and healthy foods, do not sell alcohol and tobacco to minors, and negotiate other
+in which they agree to sell more locally grown fresh and healthy foods, do not sell alcohol and tobacco to minors, and negotiate

 distribution of genetically modified foods (GMO)'s in the City of Detroit.